 We use Drama lessons at KS3 as a medium to develop Confidence, Creativity, Teamwork and social skills whilst focusing on specific drama based techniques.
 Many of our topics deal with real life issues and explore different feelings and emotions whilst developing performance, improvisation and devising skills.
 Within KS3 drama there are opportunities to work with scripts and masks through different topics

 In year 7, we cover various issues and topics including Bullying and Commedia Del Arte, Stage Fighting and Charlie and the Chocolate Factory.

 In year 8, we cover various issues and topics including American Gangster, The Dome (about a post-apocalyptic event) and Sweeney Todd.

 In each project the students will develop skills and knowledge to then perform an assessment piece incorporating those skills at the end of the term.
 The students will be given homework tasks and asked to bring in props and costumes to enhance their performances.

-Students in Year 7 and 8 are assessed twice in a half term with clear success criteria and areas they need to improve on.
+Students in Year 7 and 8 are assessed with a once a half term summative assessment with clear success criteria and areas they need to improve on.
 Coupled with that students receive an ongoing dialogue and feedback through our assessment and tracking cards.
 Our tracking cards allow for lesson by lesson reflection and areas to develop and improve on.